otto-de/logsmith/README.md

 The region in your config will be used if you don't specify a region in your aws cli call or set AWS_REGION environment variable.

+## Logout
+If you choose the logout option under the profile groups, logsmith will remove all profiles from your `.aws/credentials` and `.aws/config` files.

+This can be useful if you want to restrict access to the AWS/GCP before running local tests.

 ## Mfa token
 Logsmith can fetch mfa tokens from your yubikey if you have a suitable cli tool installed.